List of The Young and the Restless characters introduced in the 2000s: Delia Abbott

 Delia Abbott was born onscreen on February 16, 2009.
 The role was first portrayed by various infant child actors, including triplets Riley, Olivia and Isabelle Jones and twins Alix and Madeline Dubois.
 In 2011, the character was rapidly aged to a 6-year-old, portrayed by Sophie Pollono, when the character was diagnosed with leukemia.
 Pollono portrayed the role for two years until October 2013, when the character was struck by a car and killed.
 However, Pollono continues to make appearances as a hallucination to other characters.

 Delia was born in February 2009, at the Abbott cabin, with Billy and Lily Winters (Christel Khalil) helping deliver her.
 Since the character's rapid aging, Delia had been kidnapped, and was later diagnosed with acute myeloid leukemia and was in need of a bone marrow transplant.
 All of her relatives get tested to become her donor, but none are a match.
 Billy, who had left town after marital problems, was unable to be located to be tested.
 Victor Newman (Eric Braeden) later found him in prison in Myanmar and brought him home, but enlisted the help of Chloe's boyfriend Kevin Fisher (Greg Rikaart), who would pose as the donor when in fact it would be Billy.
 The ruse was successful; Delia received the transplant and later recovered from the illness.
 In 2013, Delia is scheduled to portray the Wicked Witch of the West in her school play of The Wizard of Oz.
 Billy gets her a dog, whom she names Dash, for the play, angering Chloe.
 On the way home from the show with Delia in the car, Billy stops at a store to pick up ice cream.
 While in the store, Delia opens the car door and Dash runs away.
 She runs out into the road to follow him, and is struck by a black SUV.
 Billy finds her on the side of the road and she is brought to the hospital, where she is tragically pronounced dead.
 Chloe's friend Chelsea Lawson's (Melissa Claire Egan) son Connor is facing blindness and is in need of a cornea transplant.
 Billy and Chloe offer Delia's corneas to Connor; the transplant is successful and his eyesight is saved.
-The driver who struck Delia then remains unknown, however, Connor's father Adam Newman (Michael Muhney) was shown to be on that road that night, and later found Delia's scarf trapped on the bottom of his car.
+The driver who struck Delia then remained unknown, however, Connor's father Adam Newman (Michael Muhney) was shown to be on that road that night, and later found Delia's scarf trapped on the bottom of his car.
+It was later revealed that Adam had killed Delia, which ignited Chloe's thirst for revenge.